Smart Timing Synchronization for Small Data Transmission: TA Validation

 where $\epsilon_{\text{pos}}$ and $\epsilon_{\text{neg}}$ are error margins used to account for measurement errors and channel variations.
-The error margins can be dynamically adjusted by the BS to achieve a desired level of validation accuracy, e.g., by sacrificing false alarms for improving detection rates.
+The error margins can be dynamically adjusted by the base station to achieve a desired level of validation accuracy, e.g., by sacrificing false alarms to improve detection rates.